-We already used a bar with small weights on our mechanical treater valves in order to maintain a specific volume in a liquid column.
+We already used a bar with small weights on our weight operated dump valves in order to maintain a specific volume in a liquid column.
 After some calculations, we determined that we could use this same solution on a trunnion assembly and dump valve to provide the required functionality for this application.

 Our engineers created a custom calculator for it and a tool to give a point of reference for the weight location on the bar.
 Now, rather than a trial-and-error process with a bucket of rocks, we had a standard, simple solution in place and a precise calculation to deal with this problem.